-GAO Report Report Title Report Title (Date) Science and Technology: Considerations for Maintaining U.S. Competitiveness in Quantum Computing, Synthetic Biology, and Other Potentially Transformational Research Areas (September 26, 2018) GAO Recommendation Recommendation 5: As the Interagency Working Group on Synthetic Biology moves forward, the Director of the National Science Foundation, in coordination with participating agency officials, should take steps to fully implement leading practices that enhance and sustain collaboration.
-Timeline to Implement NSF considers this recommendation implemented.
-NSF's leadership of the Interagency Synthetic Biology Working Group, participation in the coordinated response to activities associated with the implementation of the Executive Order 14081 on Advancing Biotechnology and Biomanufacturing Innovation for a Sustainable, Safe and Secure American Bioeconomy, and NSF's leadership in collaborating across agencies to address directives set forth in Title IV- Bioeconomy Research and Development Initiative set forth in the Chips and Science Act of 2022 are illustrative of NSF's implementation of leading practices that enhance and sustain collaboration.
-NSF played a leadership role in developing several of the reports that came out of OSTP dealing with EO 14081, including reports on research and development needs, workforce, and data for the bioeconomy { Bold Goals for U.S. Biotechnology and Biomanufacturing: Harnessing Research and Development to Further Societal Goals (whitehouse.gov); Vision, Needs, and Proposed Actions for Data for the Bioeconomy Initiative (whitehouse.gov); Building-the- Bioworkforce-of-the-Future.pdf (whitehouse.gov)}.
+GAO Report Report Title The street of the state of the Number (Date) GAO Recommendation Timeline to Implement GAO-18- Science and Recommendation 5: As the NSF considers this recommendation implemented.
+NSF's leadership of the 656 Technology: Interagency Working Group on Interagency Synthetic Biology Working Group, participation in the coordinated Considerations for Synthetic Biology moves forward, the response to activities associated with the implementation of the Executive Maintaining U.S. Director of the National Science Order 14081 on Advancing Biotechnology and Biomanufacturing Innovation Competitiveness Foundation, in coordination with for a Sustainable, Safe and Secure American Bioeconomy, and NSF's in Quantum participating agency officials, should leadership in collaborating across agencies to address directives set forth in Computing, take steps to fully implement leading Title IV- Bioeconomy Research and Development Initiative set forth in the Synthetic Biology, practices that enhance and sustain Chips and Science Act of 2022 are illustrative of NSF's implementation of and Other collaboration. leading practices that enhance and sustain collaboration.
+NSF played a Potentially leadership role in developing several of the reports that came out of OSTP Transformational dealing with EO 14081, including reports on research and development Research Areas needs, workforce, and data for the bioeconomy { Bold Goals for U.S. (September 26, Biotechnology and Biomanufacturing: Harnessing Research and Development 2018) to Further Societal Goals (whitehouse.gov); Vision, Needs, and Proposed Actions for Data for the Bioeconomy Initiative (whitehouse.gov); Building-the- Bioworkforce-of-the-Future.pdf (whitehouse.gov)}.
 NSF is also convening a series of facilitated workshops, Catalyzing Across Sectors to Advance the Bioeconomy, which kicked off in December 2023, with leadership across the interagency, to identify priorities and develop roadmaps for the bioeconomy (including synthetic and engineering biology). {CASA-Bio} In December OSTP and NSC convened the leadership of the interagency for the Bioeconomy IPC and recommended the formation of a National Bioeconomy Board (NBB), under which would sit a subcommittee charged to develop the Engineering Biology Strategic Plan as called out in the Chips and Science Act of 2022.
-The charter and membership of the NBB are still under Science Act of 2022.
 The charter and membership of the NBB are still under development by OSTP, NSC, and participating agencies.
 This coordinating body take is expected over interagency coordination of synthetic and engineering biology.

-Open OIG Recommendations - Internal Audits, as of January 1, 20242
+Open OIG Recommendations - Internal Audits, as of January 1, 2024